The Goodie Bowl

 My dad in particular is notorious for this – actually, now I come to think of it, my dad DOES do this to the extent I do.
 In fact, I think he probably surpasses me in this respect, because any time my mum wants to change anything in the house, she has to work up to it for YEARS, and then accept that my dad will probably take the thing that has been replaced, and store it in the garage.
 The garage which contains, in no particular order:

-- A ride-on car, dating to when I was about three.
+** A ride-on car, dating from when I was about three.
 I’m not joking.

 It was Saturday evening.
 Terry and I were visiting my parents, and at some point my dad told me there were fresh Goodies in the Bowl.